LETTERS OF INTENT

 Essentially, letters of intent are agreements to create an agreement in the future and are commonly used in the purchase of real estate, a business, or contracting for goods or services.
 Letters of intent outline important elements of what parties intend to have placed in a future agreement.
 They help to gauge how serious a party like Sally is about something.
-They include provisions addressing things like purchase price, time lines, confidentiality, exclusivity, financial considerations, property or product condition.
+They include provisions addressing things like purchase price, timelines, confidentiality, exclusivity, financial considerations, property, or product condition.

 The more specific the terms, the more the letter of intent begins to look like the contract itself.
 For instance, in a letter of intent to lease, stating the lease term and payment would be sufficient, but detailing the various responsibilities of the landlord or tenant, or listing default remedies tends to appear more like a lease itself.

-- Qualify the Language.
 Make sure that there is language in the letter of intent that clearly states: “This is not a legally binding contract.”
 Some legal experts go so far as to insert the language multiple times throughout the letter of intent.
 Without such language, courts will look at the surrounding circumstances and the parties behaviors to determine what the original intent was at the onset of negotiations.

-Some courts have found that where the elements of a contract are present in a letter of intent: an offer, an acceptance, mutual obligations and remedies, the more likely then that it can be construed as a contract.
-The language is what counts, and an attorney can ensure that certain elements of a legally binding contract are excluded from the letter of intent.
+Some courts have found that where the elements of a contract are present in a letter of intent: an offer, an acceptance, mutual obligations and remedies—the more likely that it can be construed as a contract.
+The language is what counts and an attorney can ensure that certain elements of a legally binding contract are excluded from the letter of intent.

 The recipient of a letter of intent shouldn’t sign it.
 If the proposal is enough to peak one’s interest, then the parties should instead engage in drafting terms for a contract with a qualified attorney.

-The above items are the best way for a letter of intent to remain non-binding and enforceable.
+The above items are the best ways for a letter of intent to remain non-binding and enforceable.
 Before creating “self-inflicted legal wounds” and endorsing a letter of intent, it is always best to consult with an attorney.